What Does AI Stand For? AI for Dummies

 Photo: Results of a survey on Artificial Intelligence of subscribers to “The Brief,” (January 20, 2023)

 During my time in the House of Representatives when I hosted the first hearings in the history of Congress on artificial intelligence, it was easy to see how AI would transform the nature of work and affect every aspect of the economy.
 Right now, grocery store cashiers are being replaced by automated systems.
 We have AI assisted robotic surgery.
 Computer systems are using software written by AI.
 Factories are using robots that use AI technologies to work alongside humans.
-Many folks are unaware that they are already using AI tools in several of the following ways:
+Even though millions of people are using virtual assistants and recomendation engines, many folks are unaware that they are already being impacted by AI tools in several of the following ways:

 - Autonomous driving: Self driving cars use AI to understand and navigate the world around them.
 This includes tasks like recognizing traffic signs, pedestrians, and other vehicles.